matthew-beisser/testing-automation-pipeline-3/docs/design.md

 ### System Overview

-The proposed system level diagram the FT automation testing is shown in the diagram below.
+The proposed system level diagram of the FT automation testing is shown in the diagram below.

 ![system_context_diagram](architecture/views/system_context_diagram.svg)